Guidelines

 Debugging¶

-We have a VSCode default debugging profile called “API debug”, which allows to e.g. set breakpoints on the API when running tests.
-After running this profile, change your .env
+We have a VSCode default debugging profile called “API debug”, which allows you to set breakpoints on the API when running tests.
+After running this profile, change your .env file as follows:

 - Change the